Adjusting to disability

 Dan, like more than 8 out of 10 people with a disability, wasn't born with it so has had to adapt to his new situation.

-Life may change dramatically if you become disabled through accident, illness or a chronic medical condition, but with the right emotional and practical support you can continue to have a fulfilling and happy life.
+Life may change dramatically if you become disabled through accident, illness, or a long-term (chronic) medical condition.
+But with the right emotional and practical support you can continue to have a fulfilling and happy life.

 The emotional impact